yodrew/darkroomretreat/manuscript/psychology.md

 Consciousness contracts with trauma.
 It withdraws from the world and higher functions like reflection and reason to stabilize critical functions.
 Awareness of the painful event itself is unnecesarry, often disturbing the process.
 Thus trauma manifests as amnesia and denial: the inabilities to remember and to admit.

-In movies, an individual is injured, cannot remember his old life, has a new adventure.
+Many movies have an amnesiac premise, the protagonist is injured, cannot remember his old life, and has a new adventure.
 Few of us have personal experience of anyone like this.
 Why do such movies continue to draw crowds?
 It is because we all suffer a kind of amnesia and recognize ourselves in these stories.

 In fact, our amnesia is called infant or childhood amnesia.
 Who remembers his birth or first years?
 More to the point, who would want to?
 People and even "scientists" generally believe that memory does not reach back that far.
 But indigenous people and less traumatized civilized people routinely demonstrate something else, casually recounting details of leaving the womb, meeting their parents outside, and encountering the world around them for the first time.